daitangio/pybash/README.md

-ALPHA QUALITY
+ALPHA QUALITY v1.0.0
 *This library is still alpha quality software*

 # pybash
-Idempotent python 3 library for rapid scripting.
+Idempotent and *minimal* python 3 library for rapid scripting.
 Provide support for creating file, adding data to them, patching and so on.

 # Why?